cbaggers/cbaggers.github.com/_posts/2015-11-17-the-flow-analyzer-lives-a-bit.md

 This time the `flow-id`s of the first argument are different.
 This shows that, even though they both take `x`, the system knows the value has been changed.

-With these fixes Ι can finally handle conditions as the trees of environements are trivial to diff, so Ι will be able to combine the flow-ids from the two execution paths.
+With these fixes Ι can finally handle conditions as the trees of environments are trivial to diff, so Ι will be able to combine the flow-ids from the two execution paths.

 Thanks for reading!